-We are here to tell you all about the Home Depot dress code in 2021, so you can make a good impression on your manager and fellow Home Depot colleagues.
+We are here to tell you all about the Home Depot dress code, so you can make a good impression on your manager and fellow Home Depot colleagues.
 But if you are here to read about the dress code for entertainment, that’s fine too!

 The dress code at Home Depot consists of a shirt with color, an orange apron, and pants.
 Pants may vary from slacks, jeans, or shorts that cut off right above the knee.
-If you have a pair of comfortable shorts that unfortunately rise more than 4 inches from your knee, you may have to go back and change.
+If you have a pair of comfortable shorts that unfortunately rise more than 3 inches from your knee, you may have to go back and change.
+All as follows:

 Everything else regarding your attire is completely up to you since Home Depot is quite lax about accessories, body art, and other matters.
 As long as what you wear does not pose a safety risk, you can definitely sport it as an employee!

 In case you want to know about the details from Home Depot uniform policy (hair, piercings, tattoo…), those facts are below, so read up if you find it helpful!

 What’s The Deal With The Apron?

 Any day at Home Depot will not be complete until you see an orange apron or two around the store’s facility.
 That is because it is the only staple item for customers to recognize a Home Depot employee or for company colleagues to recognize one another on the shift.